sa-mw-dach/manuela/docs/BOOTSTRAP.md

 ```

 #### Remove manuela-temp-amq namespace

-This namespace was created to kickstart the argocd deployment of manuela-tst-all by making the AMQ Broker CRD known to the cluster.
+This namespace was created to kickstart the ArgoCD deployment of manuela-tst-all by making the AMQ Broker CRD known to the cluster.
 It can now be removed:
 ```bash
 oc delete -k namespaces_and_operator_subscriptions/manuela-temp-amq
 ```

 ### Instantiate Tekton Pipelines

 Adjust Tekton secrets to match your environments.

-Github Secret:
+GitHub Secret:
 ```bash
 cd ~/manuela-dev
 export GITHUB_PERSONAL_ACCESS_TOKEN=changeme